 It’s well known that the strategy behind the lucrative fitness organization includes a monthly membership fee and attendance.
 The more people that sign up + the more people that don’t show-up = the more profit the club makes.

-This strategy has allowed many basic and full-service clubs to enter the market at varying costs and still be wildly profitable.
+This strategy has allowed many basic and full-service clubs to enter the scene at varying costs and still be wildly profitable.
 Clubs may offer bare bones equipment with long hours or great classes and equipment with an assortment of amenities.

 Each club prices themselves low enough and provides sufficient value that members don’t find it worthwhile to cancel when they stop showing to exercise.
 Basic gyms to locations with more amenities range from $10 per month to $90.